Mic92/nixos-shell/README.md

 export QEMU_OPTS="-cpu Skylake-Client"
 nixos-shell
 ```
-A full list of supported qemu cpus can be obtained by running `qemu-system-arm -cpu help`.
+A full list of supported qemu cpus can be obtained by running `qemu-kvm -cpu help`.

 ## More configuration